-- NOTE: If storage is 32 GB or less, Microsoft System Restore is disabled by default. - From the Start screen, type help, and then select Help and Support.
+NOTE: If storage is 32 GB or less, Microsoft System Restore is disabled by default.

 From the Windows desktop, click the question mark icon in the notification area, at the far right of the taskbar.

 For more information and steps, see Help and Support.